 The workshop will be led by Rockford area Technical Assistance providers CBDC, GMA and ILBCC.

-Register Online > Please click the green “EVENTS” box under “Upcoming Events” to register.
+Register Online >

 Online registration is available through Monday, February 25, 2019 at 12 noon.
 Space is limited.

 For questions about this event, please contact Paul Murtaugh by phone at 708-709-3692 or by email at pmurtagh@prairiestate.edu.